The Role of Video Data Analytics in Transportation

-From carrying goods across the country to bringing commuters to their jobs, the transportation industry is critical to maintaining a functioning society.
-Data-driven technology enables public and private transportation providers to analyze operations and continuously improve to provide effective services for all those who use it.
+The transportation industry is critical to maintaining a functioning society, from carrying goods across the country to bringing commuters to their jobs.
+Data-driven technology enables public and private transportation providers to analyze operations and continuously improve to provide effective services for all those who use them.

 Video analytics is a technology that uses specialized algorithms to analyze video footage and generate descriptions of video metadata.
 These functions enable security professionals and transportation managers to identify and monitor important elements within the field of view (FoV) so they can determine the appropriate actions to take.